GNSSpy-Project/gnsspy/README.md

 ```

 # Notes
-crx2rnx function is not pure python implimentation and depends on
+crx2rnx function is not pure python implementation and depends on
 RNXCMP software for compression/restoration of RINEX observation files
 developed by Y. Hatanaka of GSI.